-Join Deke McClelland for an in-depth discussion in this video Previewing images in Adobe Bridge, part of Introducing Photoshop: Photography.
+Join Deke McClelland for an in-depth discussion in this video Previewing images in Adobe Bridge, part of Learning Photoshop: Photography.

 In this movie, I'll show you how to preview a folder full of photographs inside Photoshop's companion program, Bridge.
 And the great thing about this is you can get a sense for what a day's shoot looks like without having to laboriously open each and every image inside Photoshop.
 Now, as I was saying in a previous movie, Bridge is included with every version of Photoshop out there.
 If you're working in Photoshop CS6 or earlier, then it's installed by default on your hard drive.